apostrophecms/docs/docs/guide/writing-tests-for-modules.md

 - [system testing](https://en.wikipedia.org/wiki/System_testing), sometimes referred as [end-to-end testing](https://www.indeed.com/career-advice/career-development/end-to-end-testing) where we test the entire application
 - and many more

-This documentation focuses on how to test Apostrophe modules, not Apostrophe itself using integration testing.
+This documentation focuses on how to test and lint Apostrophe modules, not Apostrophe itself using integration testing.

 Modules should be stand-alone npm packages.
 They need to be hosted somewhere that our testing can access.
 For this example, we are hosting this module in a GitHub repo.
 We will use a fictitious module named `article` to illustrate how to